 Many different types of landforms make up Earth’s topography.
 Several major categories of landform define that smaller portion of the planet not covered by water, including mountains, plains, plateaus and valleys.
 These can be formed by a variety of natural forces, including erosion from water and wind, plate movement, folding and faulting, and volcanic activity.

-The most common type of mountains are formed where the Earth’s crust experienced folding or faulting, such as the Canadian Rockies and the Alps.
+The most common type of mountains arise where the Earth’s crust experienced folding or faulting, such as the Canadian Rockies and the Alps.
 Fault-block mountains, such as California’s Sierra Nevada, are formed when Earth’s crust cracked and was pushed upward.
-This type of mountain is found in the Sierra Nevada Range.
-Volcanic mountains form when hot magma from deep in Earth’s interior breaks through the crust and builds up on the surface.
+Volcanic mountains form when hot magma from deep in Earth’s interior breaks through the crust and builds up on the surface, whether quietly or explosively.
 Volcanism can form islands, such as Hawaii, built on a series of broad basaltic shield volcanoes.
 Volcanoes on continents can also appear isolated and almost island-like given their prominence, a prime example being Washington State’s Mount Rainier.

 Valleys, Canyons and Caves

 The erosion of rivers and the moving ice bodies called glaciers help sculpt valleys, often in combination with faulting.
-Glaciers flowing down drainages tend to sculpt U-shaped valleys; such glacially carved troughs often come to support lakes, as in the Finger Lakes of New York State were also formed by glaciers.
-Canyons and V-shaped valleys are formed by the movement of running water.
-A river’s gradient defines the steepness and width of the valley it forms.
-Mountain valleys tend to have steep walls and narrow channels – such features may be called canyons or gorges – while valleys on plains have shallow slopes and wider channels.
+Glaciers flowing down drainages tend to sculpt U-shaped valleys; such glacially carved troughs often come to support lakes, as in the Finger Lakes of New York State.
+Running water, by contrast, tends to carve out V-shaped valleys.
+Mountain valleys tend to have steep walls and narrow channels – such features may be called canyons or gorges – while valleys on plains tend to have shallow slopes and wider channels.
 Caves form in karsts, where limestone, dolomite, or gypsum rocks are slowly dissolved by groundwater.
 Others are formed by waves pounding cliffs on the coastlines, or where molten rock drains out the inside of a lava tube of a volcano.

 The ecological landscapes known as deserts, defined by very arid conditions of low precipitation and high evaporation, include plentiful mountains, plains, plateaus and canyons that include distinctive sub-varieties of desert landforms.
 These include gravel plains, sand dunes and dry lakebeds.
 Many natural factors are responsible for the creation of deserts, particularly current and past climatic conditions.
 The Mojave Desert in California consists of 1.6 million acres of landscapes that changed over millions of years, including mountains, canyons, volcanic fields and dry lake basins.
 The region is within a great inland drainage basin where ancient lakes overflowed into adjacent valleys and eventually spilled into Death Valley.
-After the region dried up, it left dry lake beds exposed to erosion by the wind.
+After the region dried up, it left dry lakebeds exposed to erosion by the wind.